iosifache/ossfortress/wiki/docs/code-query/Semgrep.md

 ### Scanning

 1. Create a Semgrep command that scans the entire codebase with the default configuration (`auto`) and creates a SARIF output file, `/root/analysis/semgrep.sarif`.
 2. Validate each warning produced by Semgrep by manually inspecting the code.
+Use the Coder instance in the Docker infrastructure to review the results.

 ### Writing rules